finom/docs.vovk.dev/docs/controller.md

 sidebar_position: 1
 ---

-# Controller
+# Controller Class

 ## Controller definition

 Controller is a static class that handles incoming HTTP requests.
-The methods of this class that are decorated with HTTP decorator accept 2 arguments: `NextRequest` that is not modified in any way by Vovk.ts and parameters that are defined by decorator path.
+The methods of this class that are decorated with HTTP decorator accept 2 arguments: `NextRequest` that is not modified in any way by Vovk.ts itself and parameters that are defined by the decorator path.

 ```ts
 import type { NextRequest } from 'next';